Published: December 21, 2022, Edited by: Mads Hobye

 • As pop-up projects.
 Suppose your projects allow you to create experiments around the festival or camping area.
 In this case, it is expected that the size of your project is easily portable by yourself (think in terms of a backpack with gear).

-You are responsible for building, maintaining, staffing, and dismantling your own project at Roskilde Festival.
+You are responsible for building, maintaining, staffing, and dismantling your project at the Roskilde Festival.

 How to participate and important dates